mdr-23/EuroWert/README.md

 Welcome to EuroWert, a simple React app demonstrating real-time Euro to various currency exchange rates.
 This project serves as a showcase of React development skills, providing a straightforward way to check the current value of the Euro against different currencies.

+## Frankfurter API

+This App is developed with the Frankfurter API services.
+Check in: https://www.frankfurter.app/

 ## Features

 - **Real-Time Exchange Rates:** Experience the power of React in fetching and displaying the latest Euro exchange rates in real-time.